8fold/site-joshbruce.com/content/public/examinations/the-7-habits-of-highly-effective-people/content.md

 *The 7 Habits of Highly Effective People* was originally published in 1989 and has had multiple editions published since then.
 There's a certain humility to Covey's presentation of the material.
 When asked:

-> “How did you come up with the ideas in The 7 Habits?”
+> "How did you come up with the ideas in The 7 Habits?"
 >
 > Covey replied, "I didn't."
 >
-> In follow-up, Covey was asked, “What do you mean?
-You wrote the book.”
+> In follow-up, Covey was asked, "What do you mean?
+You wrote the book."
 >
-> Covey responded, “Yes, I wrote the book, but the principles were known long before me.”
-He continued, “They are more like natural laws.
-All I did was put them together, to synthesize them for people.”
+> Covey responded, "Yes, I wrote the book, but the principles were known long before me."
+He continued, "They are more like natural laws.
+All I did was put them together, to synthesize them for people."

 The previous is a slightly paraphrased story within the 25th anniversary edition of the book.